nabenabe0928/hpo_basement/README.md

 ### 2. func_dir

-the name of directory containing the objective function's class file.
+The name of directory containing the objective function's class file.

+### 3. main

+The name of main function evaluating the hyperparameter configuration.

+### 4. y_names

+The names of the measurements of hyperparameter configurations

 ### 3. config